France begins Central African Republic military intervention, Le Drian

 Issued on: Modified:

-The French operation in the Central African Republic (CAR) has begun, Defence Minister Jean-Yves Le Drian has told RFI, following the UN Security Council's mandate to back up the African force Misca in restoring peace to the violence-torn country "by all necessary measures".
+UN Security Council's mandate to back up the African force Misca in restoring peace to the violence-torn country "by all necessary measures".
+The number of French troops in the country is to be boosted to 1,200 over the weekend." > The French operation in the Central African Republic (CAR) has begun, Defence Minister Jean-Yves Le Drian has told RFI, following the UN Security Council's mandate to back up the African force Misca in restoring peace to the violence-torn country "by all necessary measures".
 The number of French troops in the country is to be boosted to 1,200 over the weekend.

 French troops shot two unidentified men at Bangui airport on Thursday morning after the men opened fire on their positions from a pick-up truck, the French military command said Friday.